joseferben/joseferben.com/content/posts/how-google-search-is-making-me-a-better-programmer.md

 draft = false
 +++

-It hit me that the recent [decline of the Google Search result quality](https://twitter.com/mwseibel/status/1477701120319361026) is making me a better programmer by changing habits that I had for years.
+It hit me that the recent [decline of the Google Search result quality](https://twitter.com/mwseibel/status/1477701120319361026) is making me a better programmer.
+Year old habits are changing.
 The title should be read as "How _lack of_ Google Search is making me a better programmer".

 <!--more-->

 ## Many eyes on mainstream technologies 👀 {#many-eyes-on-mainstream-technologies}

 Up until October 2021, my daily driver as a programmer was an exotic mix of OCaml and [NixOS](http://localhost:1313/tags/nixos/).
-Not that many people are using that combination daily, which has some interesting side effects.
+Not many people are using that combination daily.
+This has some interesting side effects.
 Google Search delivers either exactly the right answers or nothing at all.

-One could make an argument that the average OCaml programmer has more experience than the average JavaScript programmer.
-However, there are probably an order of magnitude more experienced JavaScript programmers than there are experienced OCaml programmers in absolute numbers.
-If both groups are equally active in forums and discussions, there should be much more high quality content / answers about JavaScript than OCaml, simply because of the sheer amount of developers using JavaScript.
+Let's compare the average OCaml programmer with the average Python programmer.
+The OCaml programmer is probably more experienced on average.
+Yet, in absolute numbers, there are more experienced Python programmers than OCaml programmers.
+Now let's assume both groups are active in forums and discussions.
+There should be much more high quality content / answers about Python than OCaml.
+There are just so many more developers using Python than OCaml.

-The job of Google Search is to crawl through all the JavaScript content and index it.
-If Google Search did a good job, it would show me relevant high quality JavaScript content for JavaScript queries.
+The job of Google Search is to crawl the public Python content.
+If Google Search does a good job, it shows me relevant quality Python content.
 But this is not what's happening.
-Instead, I am given visually poorly designed [GitHub](https://githubplus.com/) or Stack Overflow clones or blog posts geared to sell something.
+Instead, I am given poorly designed [GitHub](https://githubplus.com/) or Stack Overflow clones.
+Or programming blogs with low effort tutorials trying to sell a course.
 I mean kudos to them for getting Google to list them before the content that they ripped off.
-This is what's called SEO garbage or SEO spam.
+This is what is called SEO garbage or SEO spam.

 If there are enough eyes on a language or technology, there is money to be made.
 If there is money to be made, everything necessary will be done to catch as many eyes as possible.